-We currently intend to use the net proceeds from this offering for research related to our product candidates, manufacturing of our products, working capital and general corporate purposes, which may include, without limitation, supporting asset growth and engaging in acquisitions or other business combinations.
+We currently intend to use the net proceeds from this offering and the concurrent registered direct offering for research related to our product candidates, manufacturing of our products, working capital and general corporate purposes, which may include, without limitation, engaging in acquisitions or other business combinations.

-The amounts and timing of our use of the net proceeds from this offering will depend on a number of factors, such as the timing and progress of our research and development efforts, the timing and progress of any partnering and commercialization efforts, technological advances and the competitive environment for our products.
-As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
+The amounts and timing of our use of the net proceeds from this offering and the concurrent registered direct offering will depend on a number of factors, such as the timing and progress of our research and development efforts, the timing and progress of any partnering and commercialization efforts, technological advances and the competitive environment for our products.
+As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses for the net proceeds to us from this offering and the concurrent registered direct offering.
 Accordingly, our management will have broad discretion in the timing and application of these proceeds.
 Pending application of the net proceeds as described above, we intend to temporarily invest the proceeds in short-term, interest-bearing instruments.
-We reserve the right, at the sole discretion of our Board of Directors, to reallocate the proceeds of this offering in response to developments in our business and any other factors.
+We reserve the right, at the sole discretion of our Board of Directors, to reallocate the proceeds of this offering and the concurrent registered direct offering in response to developments in our business and any other factors.